festivities/PrimoToon/README.md

 All lightmaps, normal maps, and the face shadow texture should have their *sRGB (Color Texture)* property **unticked**.
 Keep in mind with what I've said earlier, the normal map should have the *Texture Type* set to **Default**. **IGNORE THE NORMAL MAP TEXTURE TYPE!**

 Unity projects in the Built-in Rendering Pipeline default to the Gamma option for color management.
 This is **not** what Genshin Impact uses.
 To avoid color inaccuracy, make sure that the *Color Space* to set to **Linear** in the [*Project Settings*](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).

+Genshin Impact models have custom tangents within them.
+If your model is properly ripped, you'll want to make sure the *Tangents* property is set to **Import** instead of the default Calculate Mikktspace.

 ## Contact / Issues
 - [Discord server](https://discord.gg/85rP9SpAkF)